Play an important role in

-Helping children of differing needs across several settings in the capital
+Helping children of differing needs across several settings in Hanoi

 Vietnam childcare volunteers

 Are you someone who is hard working, caring and able to understand and adapt to the differing needs of children?
 If so, you would be the perfect person to come and continue the great work that goes on day in day out in Vietnam.

 Help underprivileged children in and around Hanoi where your time volunteering will be greatly appreciated by the local community.
 The children will love the attention and care they receive and the experience will not only change their lives but also yours!

 Creating amazing memories

 I volunteered in Vietnam for 3 weeks and my time was filled with the most amazing memories, coolest experiences and funniest stories.
 Thank you to everyone for taking care of me and supporting me, my stay here was the greatest, you will all forever be in my heart.

 Although Vietnam has now been at peace for many years, effects from the war continue to haunt not only the adult population of this beautiful country, but also its children.
 With many people affected by Agent Orange, it is reported that nearly seven million people in Vietnam are disabled, which equates to 8% of the total population!

 As with most developing countries, disabled people in Vietnam do not receive the level of support they so desperately need and this is where you and other volunteers can really help make a difference.